In this guide we’ll look at the best weather stations for the UK market.

 For the temperature and humidity sensor: locate your sensor in a shaded environment out of direct sunlight.
 The north-facing side of a wall is a good option.
 Beware of the potential heat radiating from an occupied building.
 If you can’t avoid placing the sensor in direct sunlight, create some improvised shade with a piece of black painted metal to reflect the sun.

 For the wind sensor: place it as high as you can in an area of clear air flow.
 Consider a fence post, pole, chimney or flat roof.

 For the rain gauge sensor: your sensor needs to be in a level position, ideally 30 cm above the ground.
 Most importantly, ensure that the rain gauge is not in the lee of a building or tree as it will not provide accurate data if it is sheltered from rain.

 A lot of home weather stations have all the sensors in one unit so it can be difficult to choose an ideal location.
 Generally speaking, a 1.5 m fence post or pole located in the most open area of your garden, set in concrete to keep it level, will provide the best solution for getting accurate readings across the board.

 Home weather stations provide up-to-date readings of the weather – if you check an online forecast the reading may have been taken several hours ago.
 They’re practical and easy to check, provide accurate and local information, and can provide alerts about severe weather warnings.

 Some weather station display units are radio controlled.
 This means they are able to automatically set the date and time.
-As a result, they are easy to set up, accurate, and low-maintenance; you won’t need to alter any settings when the clocks change, and you can trust the display unit to set itself correctly again if it loses power.
+As a result, they are easy to set up, accurate, and low-maintenance.
+You won’t need to alter any settings when the clocks change, and you can trust the display unit to set itself correctly again if it loses power.